[Another oldie from our earliest days that many of you might have missed]

 Wow!
 Leave it to the Australians to outdo anything Madison Avenue ever came up for the Pinto Cruising Wagon.
 These ads for the Holden Sandman were sent in by reader Davo, and they needed to be…passed around.
 Truly amazing period pieces.
-There’s plenty more dazzling goodness, including Ford’s (Update: and Chrysler’s) answer to the Sandman:
+There’s plenty more dazzling goodness, including Ford’s and Chrysler’s answer to the Sandman:

 Big Thanks to Davo!